 Slower metabolism may help people live longer

-Diet and lifestyle 4. may 2017 1 min Professor, Head of Research Unit Kaare Christensen, Professor Almut Nebel +1 Written by Morten Busch
+Health and Wellness 4. may 2017 1 min Professor, Head of Research Unit Kaare Christensen, Professor Almut Nebel +1 Written by Morten Busch

 Throughout life, the human body is constantly struggling: errors arise and are then corrected.
 As we get older, the balance appears to change, with an increasing risk that errors are not corrected.
 Now a Danish-German research collaboration has found evidence that the people who live longer have slower metabolism.